dbinczyk-developx/Katamarans-KataFall2024/Architecture/001-ArchitectureStyleCharacteristics.md

 - **Compliance with Requirements:** This characteristic also helps to achieve the system’s need to handle multiple HR system integrations without overly complex or tightly coupled code.

 ### Integration
 - **Seamless Communication:** Integration ensures that the system can easily connect to various HR platforms and AI services.
-This allows for pushing resumes to employers and have stable influx of cash fundamental to the business model, making system self-sustainable in terms of costs.
+This allows for pushing resumes to employers and have a stable influx of cash fundamental to the business model, making the system self-sustainable in terms of costs.
 - **Expandability:** As the system grows, integration allows for the connection of additional platforms without needing to rework the entire architecture.

 ### Security